Syrian media report Israeli attack near capital Damascus

-The official news agency SANA said the attack occurred in the countryside in Kisweh, just south of Damascus, an area known to have numerous Syrian army military bases.
-It did not elaborate.
-Syrian TV reported earlier large explosions in the area.
+The official news agency SANA said without elaborating that the attack occurred in the countryside in Kisweh, just south of Damascus, an area known to have numerous Syrian army bases.
+Syrian TV earlier reported large explosions in the area.

+The Britain-based Syrian Observatory for Human Rights said the missiles targeted depots and rocket launchers that likely belonged to Iran's elite Revolutionary Guards in Kisweh, killing nine people.
+The group, which closely monitors the Syria war through a network of activists on the ground, said it was not clear whether those killed were Revolutionary Guard members or members of a pro-Iranian militia.
+The report could not be independently confirmed.

-An official with the Iran-led regional alliance supporting Syrian President Bashar Assad said the strike targeted a Syrian army position but killed a Syrian man and his wife passing by in their car.
+An official with the Iran-led regional alliance supporting Syrian President Bashar Assad said the strike targeted a Syrian army position but killed a Syrian man and his wife who happened to be passing by in their car.
 He said there were jets in the sky but it was likely the position was targeted by surface-to-surface missiles from the Golan Heights.

 The official spoke on condition of anonymity because he was not authorized to give official statements.